You are viewing a story from harrypotterfanfiction.com

 Draco nodded, his face very white.
 Hermione could tell he didn’t like talking about this.

-I’ve talked to Draco—details later—and he says you should focus on Bellatrix Lestrange as the Death Eater You-Know-Who trusts the most.
-He also mentioned Snape, the other Lestranges, Avery, Nott, and Dolohov.
+I’ve talked to the person you wanted me to—details later—and he says you should focus on his aunt.
+He also mentioned the owner of your old textbook, and a few other notables that we can discuss later.
 Let me know if this helps with what you need to know.

 “I need to send this as soon as possible.
 Are you okay waiting here while I run to the owlery?”